AllenSWDB/allenswdb.github.io/databook/physiology/ephys/visual-coding/vcnp-session-data.md

 ## Units

-The "units" from an electrophysiological recording are the outputs of a clustering algorithm (in this case, Kilosort), which assigns each spike detected in the voltage traces to a unique neuron.
+The {term}`unit`s from an electrophysiological recording are the outputs of a clustering algorithm (in this case, Kilosort), which assigns each spike detected in the voltage traces to a unique neuron.
 The units table has one row per unit and contains spike times, waveforms, quality-control metrics, anatomical location, and a large set of precomputed visual-response metrics (one per stimulus family) for every sorted unit in the session.

 | Column | Description |